Rom-Lao/Play_it/README.md

 3. **Clicking on play/pause will make the following changes**
    * Pause/play icon will change accordingly.
-   * If song is paused then the glowing effect will also stop.
+   * If the song is paused then the glowing effect will also stop.

-1.
+4. **Audio State is saved when user changes a song**
+   * If user chooses to play a song, and move to the next/previous one, then the state is saved and the song will continue to play.
+Otherwise, the audio is not played.

+5. **When a song ends, it will**
+   * Change the icon play/pause.
+   * Stop the glowing border.

 # Technologies used
 * HTML.